CacheControl/json-rules-engine/README.md

 // DEFINING RULES
 // operators:
 // "in", "notIn", "lessThan", "lessThanInclusive", "greaterThan", "greaterThanInclusive", "equal", "notEqual"
-// priority: integer, not exclusive; can be multiple 1's
+// priority: integer, not exclusive; can be multiple 1's.  higher # = runs earlier
+// inSeries(false): true|false.
+Defaults to running in parallel.
+Turn this on to run 'any' or 'all' in series
+//   useful when needing to load data in the first few conditions
 // conditions: object representing
 // action: callback to be executed when conditions passes
 //         actions can modify facts